 Like anywhere in rural Australia, basic car equipment can save you

 Having jumper cables, windscreen repair kit, tire repair kit, and air compressor are important for traveling in a country as big as Australia.
 And Tasmania, where you can be miles from anyone, is no exception.
-I got a punctured tire on the 16km unsealed road up to Dove Lake in Mount Field National Park – and of course I was alone, there was no one else in the car park, and I had no phone signal.
+I got a punctured tire on the 16km unsealed road up to Dove Lake and the Tarn Shelf Circuit in Mount Field National Park – and of course I was alone, there was no one else in the car park, and I had no phone signal.
 I’ll be forever grateful that the next car that showed up 10 minutes later was a nice German couple, who had a tire repair kit and air compressor, and repaired my tire for me.
 I got so lucky!!
 But I really wish I’d traveled with that essential gear myself.

 Red rocks and blue water at Suicide Beach on the Bay of Fires in Tasmania.